BlueDot BME680 Environmental and Gas Sensor

 • SPI and I2C Communication.
 Depending on your project, you may choose between SPI and I2C protocols to communicate with the sensor.

-• Data Transfer with both 5V and 3.3V devices.
+• Data Transfer with 5V and 3.3V devices.
 While devices like the Arduino Uno interpret a 5V signal as a logic HIGH, the BME680 uses 3.3V as a logic HIGH.
-The on-board logic level converter translates the 5V signals into 3.3V signals and vice-versa.
+The onboard logic level converter translates the 5V signals into 3.3V signals and vice-versa.

 Assembly